danishaliparol/pdsnd_github/README.md

 10-12-2021

 ## Bikeshare project for Udacity python project
-This project is for the completion of python part (1 out of 3 ) of Udacity programming for data science nanodegree program
+This project is for the completion of python part (1 out of 3 ) of Udacity programming for data science nanodegree.

-#### Asks following input/choice from the user
+#### Asks following inputs/choices from the user
 - Which city to analyze out of three?
 (Chicago, New York city, Washington)
 - Which month to analyze?
 (January to June, All)
 - Which day of week to be analyzed?
 (Monday to Sunday, All)